Still don’t feel ready for your bike trip? After reading these tips, you will be able to handle any situation along your trip without any worries!

 The Via Francigena cycling route is divided in stages of an average length of 50 kilometres.
 The splitting of the stages can certainly be modulated according to your training and preparation.
 Cyclists are also less constrained by the presence of pilgrim accommodations: it is no big deal for a biker to add 5 or 10 kilometres to arrive at a well-equipped and welcoming home!

 The route is signposted every 300 to 500 metres with blue-white adhesive bands and/or arrows with the words ‘CicloVia Francigena‘, or, rarely, by the pilgrim symbol surrounded by a bicycle wheel.

-The Via Francigena runs through areas with very different climatic conditions, from the 2500 metre high Great Saint Bernard Pass, fields of the Po valley, from the Apennine Cisa Pass to the Tuscan hills.
+The route of the Via Francigena crosses different environments with different climatic characteristics.
+It goes from the 2,500 m altitude of the Great St Bernard Pass to the plains of the Po valley; from the Apennine Cisa Pass to the Tuscan hills…

-Keep in mind that the Great St Bernard is usually only open from early June to early September, because of the snow which makes it impassable for most of the year.
-The Cisa Pass can also be snowy during the late fall or early spring.
+It should also be kept in mind that the Great St Bernard Pass is generally only open from the beginning of June until the beginning of September because of the snow that makes it impassable for most of the year.
+The Cisa Pass can also be snowy during late autumn or early spring.

-Compared to the pedestrian path, which is mainly on dirt roads, the bike trail is comprised of various low-trafficked paved secondary roads and avoids bumpy dirt roads as much as possible.
-The route is about 70% paved, and those that are dirt are, for the most part, “white roads” with a stable surface.
-When there are no alternatives, there are short sections on roads with heavy traffic.
+Compared to the pedestrian route, which favours dirt roads, the bicycle route includes numerous paved secondary roads with little traffic, and avoids rough dirt roads as much as possible.
+The route is about 70% on asphalt and the dirt sections are mostly on ‘gravel roads’ with a stable surface.
+When there are no alternatives, short sections of traffic roads are used.

-Most of the towns crossed by the Via Francigena have bars or shops that sell groceries.
+But fear not!
+Most of the towns crossed by the Via Francigena have bars or shops selling food and drinks.
 Their presence is indicated in the description of each stage.